 Netflix has always been one of the best travel apps, but now they’ve added the ability to download all of your favorites straight to your mobile device for offline viewing.
 This makes it the quintessential app to bring with you on those lengthy trips.
 If you've got hours to pass waiting in departure, or even if you'd rather just watch your movie in-flight without having it interrupted by annoying announcements from the flight crew, this is a must-have app.

 Just remember to throw it into airplane mode when flying, and get those movies downloaded at home over Wi-Fi in advance of your trip in order to save on those absurd data roaming charges.

 App in the Air

-App in the Air might have a weird name, but there’s a reason this app is an Editor's Choice on the App Store.
+Don’t let App in the Air’s odd choice in name throw you off, there’s a reason this app is an Editor's Choice on the App Store.
 App in the Air gives you real-time flight updates, gate changes, airport navigation maps and tips – meaning you will never find yourself desperately rushing through an airport terminal again.

-That’s not even all that it can do!
-You can even still receive updates offline, so you'll incur no roaming charges when using the app abroad.
+But wait, there’s more!
+You can even still receive updates offline, so you'll get no roaming charges when using the app abroad.